VideoWiki/vw-editor-fc/README.md

 Following is the short preview video using Livepeer's IPFS playback Tool which EndUser can see before BUY it.
-Here, we are publishing through ocean, so it contains ENS name and AVATAR.

 ![preview_avatar_ENS](https://user-images.githubusercontent.com/97036824/211392487-ca099930-34dc-406b-a842-3907ccb40d59.jpeg)

- This contains Users ENS name and avatar also on the Right hand side.
  ##
  ### 2. ROOM